Researcher, lecturer and international consultant, specialized in the social and economic

 There will be articles and blogs as the project progresses.
 Your comments will be welcome.

-In October, Sogeti invited me back for another 2019 Executive Summit but this time, in Paris.
+In October 2019, I gave a talk in Paris for Sogeti/Capgemini in their European 2019 Executive Summit.
 I presented my ideas about how we are at a crucial moment for shaping technology towards a meaningful sustainable future and explained how this is the challenge of this generation.

-In September, Sogeti invited me to speak at their 2019 Executive Summit: Utopia for beginners.
+In September, Sogeti invited me to speak at their 2019 Executive Summit: Utopia for Beginners, in Chicago.
 I presented my ideas about how we are at a crucial moment for shaping technology towards a meaningful sustainable future and explained how this is the challenge of this generation.

 In May I participated in a discussion with Kate Raworth, the author of Doughnut Economics, moderated by Mariana Mazzucato.
 It was the first in a series of discussions on Innovation and the Welfare State jointly organized by IIPP-UCL and the British Library: